cybertron/openstack-virtual-baremetal/README.rst

    .. note:: The BMC instance does post-deployment configuration that can
              take a while to complete, so the Heat stack completing does not necessarily mean the environment is entirely ready for use.
-If the BMC instance is not responding to IPMI traffic it likely indicates that the BMC services are still being configured.
-This part of the process can take up to 15 minutes, depending on the connection speed to the CentOS mirrors.
+To determine whether the BMC is finished starting up, run ``nova console-log bmc``.
+The BMC service outputs a message like "Managing instance [uuid]" when it is fully configured.
+There should be one of these messages for each baremetal instance.

    ::